AndreiMiculita/darkcold/README.md

 DarkCold is a very y2k theme.
 It's glossy, skeuomorphic and has a lot of gradients.
-If you like the 2000s, you'll love this.
-It's a reaction to the flat, minimalistic and boring themes that are popular today.
-Enjoy!

 Also on Gnome-look.org (but outdated): [link](http://gnome-look.org/content/show.php/DarkCold?content=143165)